szager-chromium/rr/Debugging-protips.md

 #### Be sure to load the right executable image for gdb'ing a tracee
 rr doesn't implement gdb multi-process support yet, so you're using 1980s/1990s-era debugging technology.
 If you `gdb the-wrong-image`, gdb will get very confused.
 If you're trying to attach to a tracee after seeing
 <pre>(rr debug server listening on :X)</pre>
-then you can use
+then you can make use of the fact that *X* is the tid of the task for which a debugger server has been started.
+Launch gdb using the following command
-<pre>ls -l /proc/X/exe</pre>
+<pre>gdb /proc/X/exe</pre>
-to print the tracee's executable image.
+and gdb will load the right executable image for the tracee.

 #### Dump a full tracee tree with pstree
 Useful for many things.
 For example